 To output an image properly it needs to have a certain minimum resolution.
 The number of pixels depends on the required output quality.

 - At 300 ppi (pixels per inch) the image needs to be 2480 x 3508 pixels.
-This is the required resolution for quality offset printing that will be viewed from a short distance (such as books, brochures, magazines, calenders,…).
-For photo books it is also the optimum resolution but a somewhat lower pixel count (250 dpi) is acceptable for great looking photographs.
+This is the required resolution for quality offset printing that will be viewed from a short distance (such as books, brochures, magazines, calendars,…).
+For photo books, it is also the optimum resolution but a somewhat lower pixel count (250 dpi) is fine for great-looking photographs.

 - At 150 ppi the image needs to be 1240 x 1754 pixels.
 This is the minimum resolution for newspapers or posters viewed from a fairly short distance.

 In North America the Letter paper size (216 × 279 millimeters or 8½ × 11 inches) is used instead of A4.
 It is slightly wider and shorter.

 Other sources of information

 An elaborate yet easy to read page on the ISO 216 standard can be found here.
 For a completely different take on A4, watch the amazing YouTube video.